Azure/missionlz/src/bicep/add-ons/azureVirtualDesktop/README.md

 [**Home**](./README.md) | [**Features**](./docs/features.md) | [**Design**](./docs/design.md) | [**Prerequisites**](./docs/prerequisites.md) | [**Troubleshooting**](./docs/troubleshooting.md)

-This Azure Virtual Desktop (AVD) solution will deploy a fully operational [stamp](https://learn.microsoft.com/azure/architecture/patterns/deployment-stamp) in an Azure subscription adhereing to the [Zero Trust principles](https://learn.microsoft.com/security/zero-trust/azure-infrastructure-avd).
+This solution will deploy a fully operational Azure Virtual Desktop (AVD) [stamp](https://learn.microsoft.com/azure/architecture/patterns/deployment-stamp) adhereing to the [Zero Trust principles](https://learn.microsoft.com/security/zero-trust/azure-infrastructure-avd).
 Many of the [common features](./docs/features.md) used with AVD have been automated in this solution for your convenience.
-Be sure to complete the necessary [prerequisites](./docs/prerequisites.md) and to review the parameter descriptions to the understand the consequences of your selections.

 ## Deployment Options